 Montville & Maleny

 Overnight on the Blackall Range.
-Chocolate, galleries, Mary Cairncross Reserve.
-Dinner at a hinterland restaurant with a Range view.
+Mary Cairncross Scenic Reserve (best Glass House Mountain views, rainforest walk).
+Dinner at a hinterland restaurant overlooking the range.

 Noosa Heads

-National Park headland walk (koalas in the trees), Main Beach swim, overnight in Noosa or Noosaville.
-Farmers Market Sunday morning.
+National Park headland walk (wild koalas in the trees, dolphins in the bays below, sea turtles offshore).
+Laguna Lookout for views.
+Main Beach swim.
+Overnight in Noosa.
+Noosa Farmers Market Sunday mornings.

 Return to Brisbane via Bruce Highway